som-shahlab/ehr-rwe/tutorials/README.md

 ### 2. Extracting Dataset Splits

 Next, we'll extract pre-defined train/test splits from the notes file.
 This script also applies some minimal preprocessing to assign each note a creation timestamp and transform all MIMIC blinded date mentions into realistic time ranges.
 This is required so that date math labeling functions work as intended.
-See [`../preprocessing/prep_mimic.py`](../preprocessing/prep_mimic.py) for details.
+See [`../preprocessing/prep_mimic.py`](../preprocessing/prep_mimic.py) and [`../preprocessing/mimic_to_tsv.py`](../preprocessing/mimic_to_tsv.py) for details.

 	python ../preprocessing/mimic_to_tsv.py \
 		--mimic_notes ../data/corpora/NOTEEVENTS.csv.gz \